Our Commitment to Children & Families

 In recognition that the children living in the Edgewood neighborhood would follow a path through the Maynard Jackson HS cluster, in 2013 the foundation expanded its education investments and collaborated with other place based funders, such as the Annie E. Casey Foundation Atlanta Civic Site and the CF Foundation, to support the Atlanta Public Schools in this cluster.

 More importantly, this cluster framework was not limited to the traditional schools in the Jackson cluster, but included the three charter schools – Atlanta Neighborhood Charter School, Drew Charter School and Wesley International Academy.
-As a result, the schools have embraced an education innovation culture and nonprofits working within the cluster are also collaborating for the greater good of children, youth and families.
+While Atlanta Public Schools has since closed our two neighborhood schools, the other schools in the cluster continue to embrace an education innovation culture and nonprofits working within the cluster are also collaborating for the greater good of children, youth and families.
+One of our most notable collaborative grants is the CREATE teacher residency project which has received state and federal grants to continue to expand across the district.